uodatascience/Intro_to_R/0201_Objects.md

 > class that an R object is stored as.
 All R objects are composed of
 > base objects, we'll get to the types of objects in the next section)

+R has a useful package `pryr` for inspecting objects and other meta-linguistic needs.
+Let's get that now.

+    # install.packages("pryr")

 Object terminology
 ------------------